Apple Cider Vinegar and Diabetes

 This vinegar is easy to find in most grocery stores.
 It has a pungent, sour flavor.
 It is often used in things like salad dressings, but it can also be consumed mixed in water, or else in tablet form as a supplement.

 Apple cider vinegar has a long list of positive health effects.
 One of which is being very helpful for people with blood sugar issues.
-This vinegar is a great remedy for people with prediabetes, type 1 diabetes, type 2 diabetes, or any sort of insulin problems.
+This vinegar is a great remedy for people with prediabetes, type 1 diabetes, type 2 diabetes, or any sort of Fat Storing Hormone problems.

 Why is apple cider vinegar so good for diabetes?